 The total estimated cost to get a Colorado Real Estate license is $830-$1,045.

-How Long Does it Take to Get a Colorado Insurance License?
+How Long Does it Take to Get a Colorado Real License?

 The two steps that take the most time when getting your license are pre-license education and test preparation.
 The average amount of time that people take from start to finish is generally 3-6 months.